 DUCATI - OD 6408.2 - TELETOR 120mm /5.6 (“Slim” Version)

 The Teletor objective was referred to in the Ducati documentation as a "Telephoto lens for long distance photographs, architectural details, landscapes, panoramic views and animals in freedom.
-Suitable for sports also" and was already present in the 1946 documentation.
+Suitable for sports also" and was already present in the earliest 1946 documentation.

-It was of the non-retractable type, with an optical scheme consisting of 4 elements in two coated doublets, with a field angle of 14 °, a minimum focusing distance of 3.0 meters on the original Fat version and 3.8 meters on the later, lighter Fat version as well as the Slim version.
-All three had an iris diaphragm with 12 blades and a choice between 5 possible openings (5.6-8-11-16-22)
+It was of the non-retractable type, with an optical scheme consisting of 4 elements in two coated doublets, with a field angle of 14°, a minimum focusing distance

-For focusing, it was directly coupled with the Dream rangefinder, but the field of view did not correspond to that visible in the viewfinder, so it was necessary to use the accessory sports viewfinder for correct framing.
+For focusing, it was directly coupled with the Dream rangefinder, but the field of view did not correspond to that visible in the viewfinder so it was necessary to use the accessory sports viewfinder for correct framing.

 In the 1948 catalog the Teletor lens was present at the price of 51,000 lire, and there were also some accessories listed (hood and filters) as well as the sport/view finder of the first type (OR 2401.1) suitable for use with both the Lator and Teletor lenses.